-Welcome.
+Welcome to the Saved for Later blog.
 My name is Brian Michael Kindall.

 This is where you and I come in.
 We were saved later in life…Saved for Later.

-The church has many youth classes and Bible camps aimed at teaching and rearing the next generation of Christ-followers, but everyone in line at the altar call (who likely did not believe in God yesterday) is an adult for whom there is often little offered beyond a quick repeat-after-me prayer, and a flyer with listed service times.
+The church has many youth classes and Bible camps aimed at teaching and rearing the next generation of Christ-followers, but everyone in line at an altar call (who likely did not believe in God yesterday) is an adult for whom there is often little offered beyond a quick repeat-after-me prayer, and a flyer with listed service times.

 There are exceptions, of course, but how well do they communicate a Christian message to someone who either strongly doubted or didn’t believe in Christianity at all just a short time ago?

 If this sounds like you, then you want to read this blog!

 Our new faith is a fragile thing and is not to be taken lightly, and yet the classes and programs one might expect to be waiting for us – considering the lifelong teaching made available to the children of existing church members – are simply few and far between by comparison.

 - We will explore and discuss the gift of faith that has been given to us after a life of disbelief.

 - We will speak to one another about our reasons for disbelief in a language that we understand.